Holiday Out-of-Office Email Tips [3 Copy and Paste Examples]

 Wishing you find the peace (and quiet!) of the season,

-Whether your go for professional or funny, the most important task of this email is to clarify communication.
-A well-prepared auto-responder email will allow you to better enjoy your holiday break.
+Whether you go for professional or funny, the most important task of this email is to clarify communication.
+A well-prepared auto-responder email will allow you to enjoy your holiday break better.
+Ready to learn more about email etiquette?
+Check out our email writing course.